 In compliance with APA ethical principles, students may complete an alternative assignment instead of participating in a research study.
 The Human Subjects Pool works with course instructors to facilitate this process.
 More information is available in Sona Systems under the study entitled “Research Alternatives”.
 Research alternatives must be completed and turned in by the closing date of the subject pool or earlier if your instructors have earlier deadlines in their classes.

 Researchers who wish to use the Human Subject Pool (HSP) must first complete annual training held each fall, as well as submit all required materials.
-Please see the HSP policy manual for more specific instructions.
+Please see the HSP policy manual (PDF) for more specific instructions.
 During the training, you will be instructed on HSP policies and procedures, and how to use Sona Systems.
 Please contact the Subject Pool Administrator for assistance at email@example.com.